Computing positroid cells in the Grassmannian of lines, their boundaries and their intersections: Preliminaries

-An element in the real Grassmannian $\Gr(k,n)$ is called \emph{totally non-negative} if it has a matrix representation whose (cyclically ordered) maximal minors are all non-negative.
-The subset defined by these elements is called the non-negative Grassmannian, denoted by $\Gr_{\geq 0}(k,n)$.
+An element in the real Grassmannian $\Gr(k,n)$ is called \emph{totally nonnegative} if it has a matrix representation whose (cyclically ordered) maximal minors are all nonnegative.
+The subset defined by these elements is called the nonnegative Grassmannian, denoted by $\Gr_{\geq 0}(k,n)$.